 Overview

-The exhibition also includes works from the Hybrid Mask and Hybrid Sculpture series, three works from the Decolonized Structures series previously exhibited at the artists’ solo exhibition at Serpentine South (2024) and earlier works such as Alien Man on Flying Machine (2011) and Alien Woman on Flying Machine (2011).
+The exhibition also includes works from the Hybrid Mask and Hybrid Sculpture series, three works from the Decolonised Structures series previously exhibited at the artists’ solo exhibition at Serpentine South (2024) and earlier works such as Alien Man on Flying Machine (2011) and Alien Woman on Flying Machine (2011).

 Installation Views